neocotic/europa/packages/europa/README.md

 }));
 ```

-A good practice for naming preset packages is `europa-preset-FRIENDLY_GOAL_NAME`.
-For example; `europa-preset-github`
+A good practice for naming preset packages is `europa-preset-<markdown-feature-set>`.
+For example;
-could be used to register plugins that converts HTML to GitHub-flavoured Markdown.
-Each preset should include plugins
+`europa-preset-github` could be used to register plugins that converts HTML to GitHub-flavoured Markdown.
+Each preset
-that aim to support a related Markdown feature set.
+should include plugins that aim to support a related Markdown feature set.

 ## Migrating from older versions